Sam-Jenison/Finance-Tools/README.md

 expected+stat calculator.py - Caculates statistical variables for a custom number of events for a single security with expected returns and probabilities.

 holding period return-yield for a portfolio calculator.py - calculates holding period return, yield, and weight of a portfolio of securities.

+divtester2.py - allows user to search any security, specifying the exchange for currency valuation and number of shares, and pulls data for total dividends paid in a custom time period.